LivInTheLookingGlass/Euler/c/README.md

 ### Compiler Detection Macros

 There are a set of macros which detect which compiler is being used.
-While these are not actively used in any of the problems, they are checked for validity with each test.
+These macros are mostly used to route around issues with particular compilers.
+For instance, PCC does not allow me to include `<stdlib.h>` or `<math.h>` on the systems I've tested it on, so I need to route around that.
+This test checks that those macros are correct.

 ### Prime Infrastructure Test